Skip to main content

 Enter the new User's personal information.
 Display Name and Surname are mandatory fields.
 When adding employee details, the Employee ID must be entered for the employee to be able to receive employee discounts as this links to the employee record.

-To add an employee sign on card, which enables the user to sign on by scanning their employee card, select Security and enter the applicable details in the User Card Number field and select OK.
+To add an employee sign-on card, which enables the user to sign on by scanning their employee card, select Security and enter the applicable details in the User Card Number field and select OK.

+When all details have been entered, select Save.
 This will prompt to create a new password.
-Enter a New Password in
+Enter a New Password in both fields and select OK to complete creating the new User.

 This will successfully create a new User.